...or something like that

 A couple days ago, I learned that my best friend at work is leaving.
 His name is Dave.

 It didn't come as any big surprise since I knew of several other things leading up to this point, but I had no idea if his timeline was several months out or only a few weeks away.
 Turns out to be even shorter than that.
-He'll be gone, leaving not . . .
+He'll be gone, . . .

 You're no longer salaried."